nhsd-exeter/dos-integration/README.md

 All standard releases are considered major releases.
 Minor releases are used for hotfixes.

-Deployment images instead tagged with the commit hash of the commit it was built from.
+Deployment images are instead tagged with the commit hash of the commit it was built from.
+Standard non deployment images are tagged with the timestamp and commit hash of the commit they were built from.

 ### CI/CD Pipelines